General Medicine and Primary Care Fellowship

 The Division includes several experienced biostatisticians and epidemiologists, as well as a variety of statistical programmers, data analysts, research pharmacists, research assistants, fellows, and medical students.
 There is an abundance of DGIM faculty who are eager to mentor DGIM fellows.
 In addition, four other fellowships associated with the Division are the Harvard-Brigham Research Fellowship in Hospital Medicine, the Harkness Fellowship in Health Care Policy and Practice, the Biomedical Informatics Research Training (BIRT) Fellowship, and the BWH Pharmacoepidemiology/Pharmacoeconomics Fellowship – see below for more details.

-The Division also hosts the Center for Patient Safety Research and Practice and leads the Program in Clinical Effectiveness, a joint program with the Harvard T.H.
+The Division also leads the Program in Clinical Effectiveness, a joint program with the Harvard T.H.
 Chan School of Public Health and a core component of the Fellowship.
 The DGIM Site Directors are Drs.
 Lipika Samal and Heather Baer.
 Dr. Samal is a primary care physician whose research focuses on clinical decision support and other interventions for chronic kidney disease.
 Dr. Baer is an epidemiologist who conducts research on management of overweight and obesity, with a particular emphasis on strategies using health information technology.

 Contact